laxmanpokhrel/react_js-_2025_jan/README.md

 1. Maintain the package inside the project
 2. Maintain the package count by npm
 3. Maintain the consistency of patch/fix version across the development env

+# Props

+props in react component are analogous to inputs in function